Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Vigilance Reborn SE](https://www.nexusmods.com/skyrimspecialedition/mods/17571) - Overhaul for Vigilance that gives him a unique appearance and a variety of other features.

 #### Remastered NPCs

-- [BUVARP SE RE - Barely Used Vanilla Actors Recycle Project Special Edition Revamped](https://www.nexusmods.com/skyrimspecialedition/mods/56120) - This mod gives new purposes to NPCs that are barely used in Vanilla, or would normally disappear after their quests are completed.
-This includes, but it not limited to:

-  - Sparing NPCs that you would normally have to kill

-  - Making NPCs potential followers after completing quests related to them

-  - Being able to complete House of Horrors without killing Tyranus

-  - Adding additional NPCs to Sovengarde

-  - Sven: Removed level cap and increased stats.
-Will offer speech training to the player, if the quest A Lovely Letter ends in his favor.
-This is done to make him more of viable alternative to Faendal

 - [More to Say](https://www.nexusmods.com/skyrimspecialedition/mods/22622) - This mod adds additional voiced dialogue to NPCs.
 This includes, but is not limited to: